pingswept/me30-website/content/logistics/syllabus.md

 ## Accommodations for students with disabilities

-Tufts University values the diversity of our students, staff, and faculty, recognizing the important contribution each student makes to our unique community.
-Tufts is committed to providing equal access and support to all qualified students through the provision of reasonable accommodations so that each student may fully participate in the Tufts experience.
-If you have a disability that requires reasonable accommodations, please contact the Student Accessibility Services office at Accessibility@tufts.edu or 617-627-4539 to make an appointment with an SAS representative to determine appropriate accommodations.
+Tufts is committed to providing equal access and support to all qualified students through reasonable accommodations so that each student may fully participate in the Tufts experience.
+If you have a disability that requires accommodations, please email accessibility@tufts.edu or call 617-627-4539 to make an appointment to talk with a Student Accessibility Services representative about appropriate accommodations.

 Please be aware that accommodations cannot be enacted retroactively.